BrianDouglas/Project0/README.md

     -I ran out of content ideas but this page is set up and ready for whatever I want to add.

 -Style! (style.scss)
-    -I included variables for background color and text color -I included variables for the nav bar names of the pages, as I was unsure what would go in there at first -I created a boxes parent that I derived my nav box from -I have multipul examples of scss nesting (#ordered-list #nav-box and table) -added some nice hover effects
+    -included variables for background color and text color -included variables for the nav bar names of the pages, as I was unsure what would go in there at first -created a boxes parent that I derived my nav box from -have multipul examples of scss nesting (#ordered-list #nav-box and table) -added some nice hover effects
     -most of the rearrangement due to sreensize was done with bootstrap, however I did include one @media query to shorten the page title if someone is on a small screen
+    -added a font from google for a signature